JFtechOfficial/ultimate-ambilight-setup/README.md

 * Modify the `ip_address` value of the `hyperion_server` to match the IP address of the device running Hyperion ("127.0.0.1" if it's the same device running this script)
 * If you used a different port you can modify the default `port` value of the `hyperion_server`
 * Create an [Adafruit-IO](https://io.adafruit.com/) account
-* Create an "effect launching" topic and an "effect clearing" topic (Feeds)
+* Create an "effect launching" topic, a "color launching" topic and an "effect clearing" topic (Feeds)
-* Modify the `username` and `key` values of the `adafruit_mqtt_broker` to match your Adafruit-IO username and AIO key
+* Modify the `username` and `key` values of the `mqtt_broker` to match your Adafruit-IO username and AIO key
-* Modify the `effect-topic` value of the `adafruit_mqtt_broker` to match the name of your Adafruit-IO "effect launching" topic
+* Modify the `effect-topic` value of the `mqtt_broker` to match the name of your Adafruit-IO "effect launching" topic
+* Modify the `color-topic` value of the `mqtt_broker` to match the name of your Adafruit-IO "color launching" topic
-* Modify the `other-topic` value of the `adafruit_mqtt_broker` to match the name of your Adafruit-IO "effect clearing" topic
+* Modify the `other-topic` value of the `mqtt_broker` to match the name of your Adafruit-IO "effect clearing" topic
 * Modify the `ip_address` value of the `kodi_server` to match the IP address of the device running Kodi ("127.0.0.1" if it's the same device running this script)
 * Modify the `video_uri` value of the `kodi_server` to the local path or internet link of the video you want to play (supported: YouTube, Dropbox, Flickr, GoogleDrive, Reddit, Twitch:video, Vimeo, VK and many more)
 * Save `Ctrl + X` and close `Enter` the file